AgataLiberska/officelite-coming-soon/README.md

 Web accessibility is a topic that I continue to study and I will revisit this project in the near future to correct these issues.

-## Giving feedback

-Feedback is always welcome, so if you have any, please email liberska[at]gmail[dot]com.